jborean93/PSOpenAD/docs/en-US/Remove-OpenADObject.md

 ```

 ### -Identity
-Specifies the Active Directory user object to remove using one fo the following formats:
+Specifies the Active Directory user object to remove using one of the following formats:

 + `DistinguishedName`